alexdepretto/Alura-Plus/README.md

 (Inglês / English)
 Web Page Project using HTML, CSS, Flexbox and Grid.

-REsponsive Design is not ready yet.
+Responsive Design is not ready yet.